Indigenous Peoples

 Superior Rating

-At Casa Berardi, we achieved an AAA performance level-the highest score possible—for three out of five Indigenous and Community Relations Indicators.
+Casa Berardi maintains an AAA performance level – the highest score possible – for three out of five Indigenous and Community Relations Indicators.
 The TSM protocol also sets high standards for our engagement practices with First Nations communities and other local stakeholders.

 Youth Programs